intoCareers/cis-client-apis-documentation/access/jwt.md

         "assessment:all"  --  Used to request access to all assessment apis to which the client has been given access.
 ### user
     type: Object
     description: Used by the client to link assessments with users from "their system".
+See Client User for more information.